Airadzy/Datamining_Propstore/README.md

 Nick: https://www.linkedin.com/in/nickmishkin/

 ## Description
-PropStore Scraper is a Python script using Selenium and BeautifulSoup to scrape data from the PropStore website (https://propstore.com/) which shows historic prices paid and current listings for prop items from film & music.
-It uses a combination of Selenium and beautifulsoup to log in, scroll through the product listings, and extract relevant information, including movie name, price(either sold at for archived items or price offered for live items) from each prop.
+PropStore Scraper is a Python script using Selenium and BeautifulSoup to scrape data from the PropStore website (https://propstore.com/), which shows historic prices paid and current listings for prop items from film & music.
+It uses a combination of Selenium and beautifulsoup to log in, scroll through the product listings, and extract relevant information, including movie name, price(either sold at for archived items or price offered for live items) from each prop and inserts it into SQL database.
+It complements the Propstore item information by also accessing the OMDB API (https://www.omdbapi.com/) to find further relevant information for each movie (including ratings, director, box office revenue etc.)

 ## Prerequisites
 - Python 3.x